4lge/getdivi/README.md

 npm install

+Files can no longer be deownloaded

-npm run get clean pdf merge
+ˋ# npm run get clean pdf mergeˋ

+so only run the analysis of the already stored files in data/:

+ˋnpm run pdf mergeˋ